Beth Richie

-Beth E. Richie is a professor of African American Studies, Sociology, Gender and Women's Studies, and Criminology, Law, and Justice at the University of Illinois at Chicago (UIC) where she currently serves as head of the Criminology, Law, and Justice Department.
-From 2010 to 2016, Dr. Richie served as the director of the UIC Institute of Research on Race and Public Policy.
+Beth E. Richie is an American professor of African American Studies, Sociology, Gender and Women's Studies, and Criminology, Law, and Justice at the University of Illinois at Chicago (UIC) where she currently serves as head of the Criminology, Law, and Justice Department.
+From 2010 to 2016, Richie served as the director of the UIC Institute of Research on Race and Public Policy.
 In 2014, she was named a senior adviser to the National Football League Players Association Commission on domestic violence and sexual assault.
-Of her most notable awards, Dr. Richie has been awarded the Audre Lorde Legacy Award from the Union Institute, the Advocacy Award from the US Department of Health and Human Services, and the Visionary Award from the Violence Intervention Project.
-Her work has been supported by multiple foundations including Robert Wood Johnson Foundation, the Ford Foundation, the National Institute for Justice, and the National Institute of Corrections.